frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/users-and-permissions/user-permissions.md

 <img src="{{docs_base_url}}/assets/img/users-and-permissions/user-perms/hide-descendant-permissions.png" class="screenshot" alt="Hide Descendant Permissions">

-A user that can view records of 'Unico Plactics' will not be able to view those of 'Unico Toys'.
+A user that can view records of 'Unico Plastics Inc.' will not be able to view those of 'Unico Toys'.

 ### 2.2 Ignoring User Permissions on Certain Fields